island-is/island.is/apps/services/auth/personal-representative/README.md

 ## Context

-The database and API enable the Ministry of Social Affairs to define rights for personal representatives and manage their connections with those they represent.
-The API facilitates managing right types, personal representative types (currently only one type), and the links between a representative and the represented person.
+The database and API enable the Ministry of Social Affairs to define rights for personal representatives and manage their connections with represented individuals.
+The API manages right types, representative types (currently only one type), and links between a representative and a represented person.

 ### Connection Examples